You know that you’re “supposed” to be investing, but what exactly does that mean?

 Decision #3: Where you save

-The government has created certain types of savings accounts with built-in tax advantages, and the more you can take advantage of these accounts, the better.
-The tax breaks make it easier for you to save more money today AND allow that money to grow faster, both of which will help you reach your long-term goals sooner.
+The government has created certain types of investment accounts with built-in tax advantages, and the more you can take advantage of these accounts, the better.

 If your company has a retirement plan, like a 401(k), 457(b) or 403(b), that’s a good place to start.
 And if you’re offered an employer match, then that’s DEFINITELY the place to start.
 That match is a guaranteed return on investment you won’t find anywhere else, so you’ll want to contribute at least enough to get that full match before looking at other options.

-Above and beyond that employer match, you have some more options.
+Above and beyond maximizing your employer match, you’ll have to make some choices from a variety of options.

-One of the OTHER big benefits of contributing to an employer plan or IRA is that your contribution may qualify you for an additional special tax credit called the saver’s credit.
-Not everyone is eligible, but you could actually get up to $2,000 back at tax time just for contributing to a retirement account.
+One of the OTHER big benefits of contributing to an employer plan or IRA is that your contribution may qualify you for an additional tax credit called the saver’s credit.
+Not everyone is eligible, but you could actually get up to $2,000 back at tax time just for contributing to your retirement accounts.
 Pretty cool!

-There’s one last tax-advantaged place to save that doesn’t get a lot of press, but can actually be even more powerful than any of the other options we’ve talked about so far: a Health Savings Account (HSA).
-When it’s used right an HSA is the only account that can give you a triple tax break: a current deduction, tax-free growth AND tax-free withdrawals.
-Here’s a good post summing up exactly how it works: An HSA – The Ultimate Retirement Account.
+There’s one last tax-advantaged place to save that doesn’t get a lot of press, but can be even more powerful than any of the other options we’ve talked about so far: a Health Savings Account (HSA).
+When it’s used right, an HSA is the only account that provides a triple tax break: a tax deduction for contributions, tax-free growth, AND tax-free withdrawals.

 - Health savings account